[pl. curricula or curriculums] the subjects comprising a course of study in a school or college.

 ‘Features now available include : support materials, syllabus download, hyperlinked glossaries, filtering and advanced search facilities.
 In 2012 and 2013 schools will continue to use the existing NSW K-12 syllabuses’.

-the NSW Primary Syllabuses
+Guide to the NSW Primary Syllabuses

 ‘Provided to help you follow your child’s early learning and to help you talk with teachers about day-to-day classroom activities and your child’s progress’.